Increase Non-dues Revenue with Interactive and Competency Based elearning

 Interactive Courses: Continuing Education’s Major Facelift with Minimal Change

-The recent boom of advancements in technology and in online education delivery has made it possible to create and offer engaging and interactive courses to members.
+The recent boom in technological advancements and online education delivery has made it possible to create and offer engaging, interactive courses to members.

 To see these advancements in online education delivery, view our interactive demo page here.

-Online continuing education programs for associations are usually incredibly diverse, filled with members with all sorts of educational backgrounds, experience levels, and aptitudes.
-Because of this, many associations have added programs that prioritize practical skills, prior knowledge, and individual learning abilities with new competency-based online programs.
+Online continuing education programs for organizations can be diverse, filled with members from all sorts of educational backgrounds, experience levels, and aptitudes.
+Because of this, many organizations have added competency-based online programs that prioritize practical skills, prior knowledge, and individual learning abilities.

 What is Competency-Based Education?

 Competency-based education provides exactly what it suggests: education progress tracked by competencies.
-This means that, rather than measure member progress by time spent in a course, the competency-based model measures student aptitude.
+This means that, rather than measuring member progress by time spent in a course, the competency-based model measures student aptitude.

 • Minimal time is wasted on subjects that have already been mastered or are unnecessary for the learner.